 The culprit could also be over-cooking the potatoes to mush.
 To avoid this, don’t cut the potatoes too small and be sure you remember to pull the potatoes from the water as soon as they are fork-tender in the center.

-CAN YOU MAKE POTATO SALAD THE DAY BEFORE?
+CAN YOU MAKE IT THE DAY BEFORE?

+Yes!
 Potato salad keeps extremely well and can be made up to 2 days in advance.
 However, you may find that you need to add a little extra salt the next day.
 Just season to taste.

 6 MORE POTLUCK SIDES YOU’LL LOVE!